AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-providers/marketplace-create-manage-feeds.md

 To create a data feed:

 1. Click **[!UICONTROL New Data Feed]**.
 1. Name the data feed.
 Data buyers can search for your feed based on the name.
 1. Provide a brief description (255 characters maximum).

    A good description should describe your feed accurately.
-For example, you could include text for marketing categories, demographics, and geographic coverage (e.g., "US" or "North America).
+For example, you could include text for marketing categories, demographics, and geographic coverage (e.g., [!DNL US] or North America).
 Description text is searchable and helps buyers find or evaluate your feed.
 A good description is an important part of attracting subscribers to your data feed.
 1. Select a data source from the **[!UICONTROL Data Source]** options.

    >[!IMPORTANT]
    >